verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ^ In the save function add in the block alignment class to the parent block.
 If you write it in exactly this way the classname is the same as the default block, so you will get this to work out of the box.
 - If you want to add your own styles that aren't the default, you can change the class name here and write your own styles
 - the classnames function allows you to add in more than one classname as React doesn't allow you to do this out of the box
-- the way of writing variables with backticks is an ES6y type way of adding in a string of text with one variable between a $ and the curly braces
+- the way of writing variables with back ticks is an ES6y type way of adding in a string of text with one variable between a $ and the curly braces

 ---